Radius-coder/ASCII-Game/README.md

 # ASCII-Game
 This project uses text to create a 2d game.
 So far I have created a 2d grid that includes a player and an enemy.
 The player can move around while the enemy chases them.
+There are also walls.
+The player cannot go through walls.

 ![image](https://user-images.githubusercontent.com/67561957/221170215-dbd2dc61-2422-4499-b3d4-3553b78dd0e6.png)